ADS-B Data Link

 What is ADS-B data link?

-As introduced in the Simple Explanation of ADS-B, ADS-B needs to send out aircraft's own ADS-B information via communication equipment.
-The communication is ADS-B data link.
+As introduced in the Simple Explanation of What is ADS-B, ADS-B relies on communication equipment to transmit the aircraft's own ADS-B information to other aircrafts and ground stations.
+This communication link is known as the ADS-B data link.

 What are the advantages and disadvantages of the three ADS-B data links?